Digp33/proyect1/README.md

 # proyect1
-Use of CSS and JavaScript with box model and responsive design
+Use of CSS and HTML with box model and responsive design